IzeLeam/GhostELFLoader/README.md

-# ISOS Loader — Dynamic ELF loader for offensive security research
+# Dynamic ELF loader

-**ISOS Loader** is a research-focused dynamic ELF loader implemented to support controlled experimentation in low-level offensive security techniques, in-memory payload handling and anti-analysis evaluation.
+**Dynamic ELF loader** is a research-focused dynamic ELF loader implemented to support controlled experimentation in low-level offensive security techniques, in-memory payload handling and anti-analysis evaluation.
 The repository is designed as a lab platform for red-team/blue-team exercises, defensive research and academic study under strict, authorized conditions.

 ## Purpose